 At MindWell Psychology Dr. Freier works with clients who would like to gain a strong sense of self and build self-confidence both long-term and situational.
 Her practice is open to individuals, couples, and families.
 Her neuroscience research is affiliated with Brown University.

 Psychotherapy or coaching?

 Psychotherapy and coaching can be used together to help you achieve your goals, but they’re not the same.

-While psychotherapy focuses more on exploring a patient’s present and past and how these events may have shaped current behaviors or thoughts, coaching is more future-oriented and aimed at facilitating life changes.
+While psychotherapy or therapy focuses more on exploring a patient’s present and past and how these events may have shaped current behaviors or thoughts, coaching is more future-oriented and aimed at facilitating life changes.
 But there’s a crossover between the two fields.
 For example, coaches are also guided by psychotherapeutic knowledge and principles and may be exploring the past to help patients action their future goals.

 Psychotherapists are trained to help people with mental health issues such as anxiety, PTSD, and depression while coaches are not.

 Much like therapy, coaching can be hard work as patients learn the skills to make the changes they wish to see in their lives.

 Therapy tends to happen more often face-to-face while coaching is frequently conducted online via video calls, email, and the phone.

 We’re here to help you figure out which approach is right for you.
 Get in touch for an initial consultation.